treasure-data/digdag/digdag-docs/src/command_reference.rst

     * hourly: uses current hour's 00:00 as the session time (update session time every hour).
     * schedule: calculates time based on ``schedule`` configuration of the workflow.
 Error if ``schedule`` is not set.
     * last: reuses the last session time of the last execution.
 If it's not available, tries to calculate based on ``schedule``, or uses today's 00:00:00.
-    * timestmap in *yyyy-MM-dd* or *yyyy-MM-dd HH:mm:ss* format: uses the specified time as the session time.
+    * timestamp in *yyyy-MM-dd* or *yyyy-MM-dd HH:mm:ss* format: uses the specified time as the session time.

   Default is "last".